daishishi/PluginEraserTool/README.md

 1. Open Krita and go to Tools -> Scripts -> Import Python Plugins... and select the kritaPET.zip archive and let the software handle it.
 2. Restart Krita
-3. To enable Eraser Tool go to Settings -> Configure Krita... -> Python Plugin Manager and click the checkbox to the left of the field that says Eraser Tool.
+3. To enable Eraser Tool go to Settings -> Configure Krita... -> Python Plugin Manager and click the checkbox to the left of the field that says Plugin as Eraser Tool.
 4. Restart Krita

 *Installation steps adapted from [BuliBrushSwitch](https://github.com/Grum999/BuliBrushSwitch)*